OlegWock/makyo/README.md

   - [ ] When creating new chat, parameters are copied + chat is associated with persona, but user can change any parameter
 - [ ] Better 'New chat' screen: suggest user some pre-defined questions or continue one of recent chats
 - [ ] Optimize frontend build size
+- [ ] Multimodal (start with vision, maybe expand to image generation) LLMs support
+- [ ] Support for perplexity.ai provider
 - [ ] Semantic/vector search across messages
-- [ ] Support for perplexity.ai provider

 ## Deploy